dragon-fire-fly/organisation_app_frontend/README.md

 ### Validation

+Form validation was used throughout the application to ensure only valid data can be submitted to the API.
+Although there is thorough validation in the backend too, it is important to prevent users from entering invalid data on the frontend too, to ensure that no invalid data slips through the net.
+It is also important for user experience to notify the user when they have entered invalid data and give hints how to make their data valid.

 #### Sign up

+Users must enter a username and their password twice

 ![sign up validation](documentation/validation/signup-validation-1.png)

+Passwords must contain at least 8 characters and not be too common...
 ![sign up validation](documentation/validation/signup-validation-2.png)

+... and of course, they must match!
 ![sign up validation](documentation/validation/signup-validation-3.png)

 #### Sign in

+Login credentials must be entered in order to login
 ![sign in validation](documentation/validation/signin-validation-1.png)

+And the username and password must match an entry in the database, or else entry is denied.
 ![sign in validation](documentation/validation/signin-validation-2.png)

 #### Images

+Custom image validation prevents images larger than 4MB being uploaded.
+This helps to save space in the database and improve loading times.
 ![profile image validation](documentation/validation/profile-img-validation.png)

+Images must also not be too large.
+A limit of 4096 x 4096 pixels is the limit.
 ![profile image validation](documentation/validation/profile-img-validation-2.png)

 #### Posts